niess/pumas-luajit/docs/docs/api/coordinates/Coordinates.md

 method.
 There is one exception, though.
 Coordinates metatypes can not be cast to a `double [3]` array since this type does not have a specific constructor.
-Instead one must use the `Coordinates.get` method in order to convert a point or vector to its raw representation.
+Instead one must use the `Coordinates.get` method in order to convert a point or vector to its basic representation.
 {: .justify}

 Changing the coordinates to a new reference frame is done with the